P1yu5hgupta/Inteview-Creation-Portal/README.md

 Open server folder, then open terminal in that folder.

-->npm install //it will install all the dependencies
+1. npm install //it will install all the dependencies

-->nodemon / node server.js // Server start running on port 4000
+2. nodemon / node server.js // Server start running on port 4000

 After that, open client folder, then open terminal in that folder.

-->npm install //it will install all the dependencies
+3. npm install //it will install all the dependencies

-->ng serve // application is now running in your browser on port 4200
+4. ng serve // application is now running in your browser on port 4200

 Now, open http://localhost:4200/  in your browser.